 1. What is an integrated refrigerator?

-An integrated refrigerator sits seamlessly with your cabinets and looks great.
+An integrated refrigerator is a specialty refrigerator.
+Integrated refrigerators sit seamlessly with your cabinets and look great.

 2. What brands make integrated refrigerators?

 For example, GE, Whirlpool, and Frigidaire either do not manufacture an integrated refrigerator or sell a small amount through a subsidiary like GE Monogram.

 Only niche companies like Viking, Thermador, Gaggenau, Liebherr, Sub-Zero, and Bosch actively market the product.

 3. What's the difference between built-in and counter-depth refrigerators?

 A counter-depth refrigerator is a less deep freestanding refrigerator that comes side by side or French doors with a freezer on the bottom.

 They are 24" depth models designed only to have handles and doors to protrude from your cabinets.
 Most models are 36" wide.